Broken Links Checker

 How often should I check for broken links?

 For most websites, checking for broken links monthly is sufficient.
 High-traffic sites or e-commerce platforms should check weekly.
 After major website updates, redesigns, or migrations, run an immediate check.
-Set up a regular schedule and stick to it!

 Do broken links hurt my SEO rankings?